nobe4/extralendar/README.md

 ## Script

 1. Copy the content of the script: [Script.gs](https://github.com/nobe4/extralendar/blob/master/Script.gs)
-2. Paste it in a Google Script: [here](https://www.google.com/script/start/)
+ * Paste it in a Google Script: [here](https://www.google.com/script/start/)
+ * Or Create a new script (in your drive : New -> Google App Script) and past in it
 3. Complete these fields:
   * ADDRESS: the extranet front page address
   * USERNAME: your extranet username